 • Convenience or joint bank accounts set up while the ward had the ability to understand the account agreement;

 • Appointment of a representative payee to manage government benefits;

 • Creation (by a court if necessary) of a trust set up to manage the ward’s assets, including a special needs trust.

 Every person who files an application asking a court to appoint a guardian in Texas now must certify to the court that all alternatives to guardianship have been explored.
 Before appointing a guardian, the court must be satisfied that guardianship is the only option that will protect the ward.

 The preceding was a short discussion of recent changes under Texas law to guardianship, namely that other options must be considered.
 In addition, guardianship disputes can occur, especially when consent is given under less-than-ideal circumstances.
-If you are facing a guardianship dispute, anywhere in Dallas or nearby cities such as Plano, Frisco, Fort Worth, etc., please reach out for a free consultation with a guardianship dispute attorney in our Dallas office, Plano, Texas, office or over the phone.
+If you are facing a guardianship dispute, anywhere in Dallas or nearby cities such as Plano, Frisco, Fort Worth, etc., please reach out for a no charge initial phone consultation with a guardianship dispute attorney in our Dallas office, Plano, Texas, office or over the phone.